SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 -   Assigning a line to a [field symbol](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm "Glossary Entry"), for example, using an inline declaration (`ASSIGNING <fs>`).
-If you then access the field symbol, it means accessing the found table line.
+When you then access the field symbol, it means that you access the found table line.
 There is no actual copying of content.
-Hence, modifying operations on the field symbol mean modifying the table line directly.
-Note that the addition `TRANSPORTING` is not possible since the entire table is assigned to the field symbol.
+Therefore, modifying the field symbol means modifying the table line directly.
+Note that you cannot use the `TRANSPORTING` addition, since the entire table is assigned to the field symbol.

     ``` abap